15 Dumbbell Lat Exercises to Sculpt Your Back at Home

 2. Place your left hand on the bench with your arm straight.

 3. Extend your legs backward until you’re in an elevated position.
 Make sure your body is straight from top to bottom, and your core is tight.
-That is starting position.
+That is the starting position.

 4. Row the dumbbells at your side as many times as you like.